Charlie Wade (American football)

 Charlie Wade (born February 23, 1950) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was selected in the 17th round of the 1973 NFL draft with the 442nd overall pick by the Miami Dolphins and later first played with the Chicago Bears the following year.
+He was selected in the 17th round of the 1973 NFL draft with the 442nd overall pick by the Miami Dolphins.
+He first played with the Chicago Bears the following year.
 He scored his lone NFL touchdown on a 57-yard reception in a 10–9 victory over the Green Bay Packers in the 1974 season.
 During the 1975 NFL season he played with the Green Bay Packers before spending a season away from the NFL.
 He played his final season with the Kansas City Chiefs.